daxa-ai/pebblo/docs/gh_pages/docs/retrieval_chain_semantic_enf.md

 ## Retrieval with Semantic Enforcement

-PebbloRetrievalQA chain uses a SafeRetrieval to enforce that the snippets used for in-context are retrieved only from the documents authorized for the user.
+The PebbloRetrievalQA chain uses SafeRetrieval to ensure that the snippets used in context are retrieved only from documents that comply with the provided semantic context.
-To achieve this, the Gen-AI application needs to provide an authorization context for this retrieval chain.
+To achieve this, the Gen-AI application must provide a semantic context for this retrieval chain.
-This `auth_context` should be filled with the identity and authorization groups of the user accessing the Gen-AI app.
+This `semantic_context` should include the topics and entities that should be denied for the user accessing the Gen-AI app.

-Here is the sample code for the PebbloRetrievalQA with `authorized_identities` from the user accessing the RAG application, passed in `auth_context`.
+Below is a sample code for PebbloRetrievalQA with `topics_to_deny` and `entities_to_deny`.
+These are passed in `semantic_context` to the chain input.

 ```python
 from typing import Optional, List